garbados/the-emerald-green/doc/player_guide.md

 When challenged, the arbiter secretly selects a *difficulty*, which is a number your response must meet or beat.
 You respond by *bestowing* a card from your hand, discarding it in the process.

-When you're proficient in a relevant skill, when you expend a *fortune*, or during reactive interactions like saving throws, you can instead *unveil* the top card of your deck, and use that instead of a card from your hand. *If you don't like the result of the unveiling, you can still bestow a better card.* After the challenge, discard what you've unveiled.
+When you're proficient in a relevant skill, when you have advantage, or during reactive interactions like saving throws, you can instead *unveil* the top card of your deck, and use that instead of a card from your hand. *If you don't like the result of the unveiling, you can still bestow a better card.* After the challenge, discard what you've unveiled.

 Cards have an *effective rank* that is based on their rank in the deck: